pixo-jray/modern-wordpress-development/deck.md

 # The .env file

 The modern standard for loading environment variable is the `.env` file.
-Now it comes to WordPress.
+Now we can have it in WordPress.
 All thanks to Bedrock's implementation of the `phpdotenv` [package](https://github.com/vlucas/phpdotenv).

 ---